Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 Hang on a second.

-I don't think that's for me, but hang on.
+i don't think that's for me but hang on

-Probably tourists trying to get one of the bears to move.
+probably tourists trying to get one of the bears to move Anyway, so I wouldn't do it that way, right?

-I'd be all set ready to go into production and so on.
+I'd be all set, ready to go into production and so on.

 I love the idea that they'd be making their own magnets here in the USA.

-Um I've got a lot of other stuff.
+I've got a lot of other stuff.

 The whole point of this thing is a little tiny talk of magnets, and we might get there in a goddamn hour, I guess.

-I'm not saying they're fraudulent, I'm not saying anything of the sort.
+I'm not saying anything of the sort.

-I'm just saying that it's not the way that I've done business in the past, it's not the way I've seen successful businesses launch absolutely new products in new spaces in the past, right?
+It's not the way I've seen successful businesses launch absolutely new products in new spaces in the past, right?

-Um companies don't patent anything until they're actually in production, and then they throw a huge slew of patents out there.
+Some companies don't patent anything until they're actually in production, and then they throw a huge slew of patents out there.

-They don't patent because they want to keep it all a trade secret, they don't want anybody to know what they're working on until they're able to deliver such that they can get that first mover advantage.
+They don't want anybody to know what they're working on until they're able to deliver such that they can get that first mover advantage.

-There's a lot of reasons to do these kind of things in a technical uh environment, but in that technical environment, you don't announce the thing years, because this website apparently has been there for a number of years.
+But in that technical environment, you don't announce the thing years because this website apparently has been there for a number of years.

-You don't announce the thing in pre-order years ahead of time of being able to deliver, in my past experience.
+You don't announce the thing in pre-order years ahead of time of being able to deliver in my past experience.

 And I've got to get all NDA'd up before I put any person I know that has money that wants to put money into these projects, right?

-So I know a lot of people that have crypto money that are want to buy one, like myself, they want to buy one.
+So I know a lot of people that have crypto money that want to buy one, like myself, they want to buy one.

 This company, by the way, wants to do a lease.